Contact Us

-• Volcanic activities – volcanic eruptions emit a serious of toxic gases (including sulfur and chlorine) as well as particulate matter (ash particles) but are usually restricted to localized areas;
+• Volcanic activities – volcanic eruptions emit a series of toxic gases (including sulfur and chlorine) as well as particulate matter (ash particles) but are usually restricted to localized areas;

 • Winds and air currents – can mobilize pollutants from the ground and transport them over large areas;

-• Wildfires – add to the atmosphere smoke, carbon monoxide as well as particulate matter (containing organic contaminants such as PAHs) and could affect significant areas although in general are restricted and may be contained;
+• Wildfires – add carbon monoxide, as well as particulate matter, to the atmosphere (containing organic contaminants such as PAHs); could affect significant areas, although in general they are restricted and may be contained;

 • Microbial decaying processes – microorganisms which are present in any environment have a major role in natural decaying processes of living organisms as well as environmental contaminants; this activity results in the natural release of gases especially methane gas;

-• Radioactive decay processes – for example radon gas is emitted due to natural decay processes of Earth’s crust which as potential to accumulate in enclosed spaces such as basements;
+• Radioactive decay processes – for example, radon gas is emitted due to natural decay processes of Earth’s crust which has potential to accumulate in enclosed spaces such as basements;

-• Increasing temperatures – contribute to an increase in the amounts of contaminants volatilizing from pollution soil and water into air.
+• Increasing temperatures – contribute to an increase in the amounts of contaminants volatilizing from polluted soil and water into the air.

 • Mining and smelting – emit into the air a variety of metals adsorbed on particulate matter that is suspended in the air due to crushing & processing of mineralogical deposits;

-• Transportation – emits a series of air pollutants (gases – including carbon monoxide, sulfur oxides and nitrogen odides - and particulate matter) through the tailpipe gases due to internal combustion of various fuels (usually gases such as opxides of carbons, of sulfur, of nitrogen, as well as organic chemicals as PAHs)
+• Transportation – emits a series of air pollutants (gases – including carbon monoxide, sulfur oxides, and nitrogen oxides - and particulate matter) through the tailpipe gases due to internal combustion of various fuels (usually gasses such as oxides of carbons, of sulfur, of nitrogen, as well as organic chemicals as PAHs)

-• Coal Power Plants – by burning coal they may emit a series of gases as well as particulate matter with metals (such as As, Pb, Hg) and organic compounds (especially PAHs);
+• Coal Power Plants – when burning coal this may emit a series of gases as well as particulate matter with metals (such as As, Pb, Hg) and organic compounds (especially PAHs);

-• Agriculture – pollute the air usually through emissions of ammonia gas and the application of pesticides/herbicdes/insecticides which contain toxic volatile organic compounds;
+• Agriculture – pollute the air usually through emissions of ammonia gas and the application of pesticides/herbicides/insecticides which contain toxic volatile organic compounds;

 • Control burning in forest and agriculture management – includes controlled burning that will emit gases and particulate matter (similar to wildfires described above)